Coronations in Europe: Croatia

-In 1102, upon the death of the last member of the House of Trpimirović, Croatia entered a personal union with Hungary.
+In 1091 the last member of the House of Trpimirović, Stephen II, died without leaving an heir.
+In 1093 the Croatian nobility chose Petar Snačić as King of Croatia.
+Petar Snačić fought the war against the invasion of the Hungarian King, and died in the Battle of Gvozd Mountain in 1097.
+This led to a personal union of Croatia and Hungary in 1102.
+In practice, Croatia was ruled by a Ban (a viceroy) who was commonly from a Croatian noble house.
 It was agreed that every King of Hungary would come to Croatia for a separate coronation as King of Croatia.
-This second coronation was required to soothe Croatian sensibilities, by demonstrating that Croatia remained an independent state.
-The last King of Croatia to be crowned in Croatia was King Andrew II of Hungary.
-His son and successor, King Béla, refused to be crowned in Croatia in 1235, and the custom afterwards died out.
-Some scholars claim that Béla IV's father was never crowned as King of Croatia either.
-The issue remains unsettled, because there are no documents on either of Andrew II's supposed coronations.
+The last king to be crowned in Croatia was King Andrew II of Hungary.
+His son, King Béla IV, refused to be crowned in Croatia in 1235, and the custom afterward died out.
+Some scholars claim Béla IV's father was never crowned as King of Croatia either.